brightnetwork-technology-academy/bnta_cohort5b/javascript/task_events/README.md

 ### 3. Use TODOs in the files and gifs from the README.md

-## Below are examples to expect when a task is delivered.
+## Below are examples of what to expect when a task is delivered.

 ### _1_on_double_click-button.html